JoshKim310/Image-Location-Finder/README.md

 ```

 #### Output
-Outputs and `index.html` file which can be opened with a browser to see map.
+Outputs a `heat_map.html` and `marker_map.html` file which can be opened with a browser to see the map.

 ### `make-graph.py`